highcharts/highcharts-angular/README.md

 #### To load a **map** for Highmaps

 A map is JSON type file containing mapData code used when a chart is created.
 Download a map from [official Highcharts map collection](http://code.highcharts.com/mapdata/) in Javascript format or use a [custom map](https://www.highcharts.com/docs/maps/custom-maps) and add it to your app.
-Edit the file, so it could be loaded like a module by adding to beginning and end of a file code below:
+Edit the map file, so it could be loaded like a module by adding to beginning and end of a file code below:

 ```js
 (function (factory) {